tanyasarkjain/pacvar/docs/usage.md

 ## Introduction

-You will need to create a file with information about the samples in your experiment/run before executing the pipeline.
-Use the `--input` parameter to specify its location.
-It has to be a comma-separated file with 3 columns and a header row
+This pipeline has been designed to analyze multiple runs, gathering its input from a provided samplesheet.

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
-Use this parameter to specify its location.
+Use this `--input` parameter to specify its location.
 It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'